• Home

 For instance, if you consistently score lower in questions related to 'anticipatory bail' under CrPC, you know it's time to revisit and solidify your understanding of this topic.

-5. Dive into the Bare Acts
+5. Study Bare Acts

-• One of the key strategies for criminal law preparation for CLAT PG 2024 is to read and understand the Bare Acts of IPC, CrPC, and the Indian Evidence Act.
+• One of the key strategies for criminal law preparation for CLAT PG 2025 is to read and understand the Bare Acts of IPC, CrPC, and the Indian Evidence Act.
 These should be your primary reference points for the exam.

 • Familiarize yourself with each and every detail of these codes.
 This comprehensive understanding will assist you in answering complex questions with confidence.